 Tips to Improve Your Credit Score

-• Becoming an authorized user on someone else’s credit card
+• Become an authorized user on a trusted person’s credit card to inherit their positive payment history.

 Secured Credit Cards